woniland/ski_jump/instructions/3-Programmer.md

 :octocat: Remember to commit regularly.

-:octocat: You should create a Pull Request now (if not already done).
+:octocat: You should create a Pull Requests for every branch now (if not done already).

 ### Data generation